ekala-project/eka/adrs/0007-refined-manifest-format.md

 nix-installer.url = "https://nixos.org/nix/install"
 # A Git dependency with a static ref.
 nixpkgs = { git = "https://github.com/NixOS/nixpkgs", ref = "nixos-unstable" }
-# A Git dependency with a dynamic version constraint resolved from available tags
+# A Git dependency with a dynamic version constraint.
+This provides a
+# convenient way to track a dependency without needing to manually update a
+# static ref.
+The resolution process is highly optimized:
+# 1. It queries the git remote using server-side filters (leveraging regex
+#    character classes) to fetch only tags that resemble a semantic version.
+# 2. The client then filters these results using the official semver.org regex.
+# 3. Finally, the `semver` crate identifies the highest matching version that
+#    satisfies the constraint.
+# This process is efficient, even on large repositories.
 other-repo = { git = "https://github.com/other/repo", version = "^1.2" }
-# A dynamic tarball dependency that depends on a resolved atom version.
+# A dynamic tarball dependency whose URL is interpolated from a resolved atom
+# version.
+This feature is critical for maintaining a single source of truth
+# for version numbers, preventing drift between an atom's declared version and
+# the version of the source archive it packages (e.g., a zlib atom packaging
+# a zlib source tarball).
+#
+# The resolution logic is strictly defined to prevent ambiguity:
+# 1. All `[deps.from.*]` atom dependencies are resolved first.
+# 2. The versions of these resolved atoms can then be interpolated into the
+#    fields of `[deps.direct.nix]` dependencies.
+# This one-way flow makes circular dependencies impossible.
 auth-service-docs = { tar = "https://docs.our-company.com/auth/{version}/docs.tar.gz", version = "from.company.auth-service" }

 # --- Build-Time Direct Dependencies ---